PhillypHenning/Witchlight/Worlds/Prismeer/Thither/Locations/Cinder-Hold-Prison.md

 - Dark fairy tale horror: the "rabbit people" are livestock
 - This revelation should hit players hard
 - **No conventional guards or wardens** - the prison itself is the threat
-- **Cinder Hold roams northeast Thither** - tracking it is part of the challenge
+- **Cinder Hold roams northern Thither** - tracking it is part of the challenge

 ## Future Development
 - Map of prison complex